Kananaskis Country: History and administration

-Kananaskis Country was officially dedicated by Alberta Premier Peter Lougheed in September 1978.
+Clearcut area in Kananaskis Country.
+Logging is one of a number of commercial activities carried on in the region.
+The stream is Wilkinson Creek.

+Three people were instrumental in forming Kananaskis Country: Alberta Premier Peter Lougheed; Minister of Highways and rancher Clarence Copithorne; and architect, environmentalist, and member of the Kananaskis Country Advisory Board, William G.(Bill) Milne.
+Peter Lougheed's relationship with Kananaskis Country was focused on diversifying the economy.
+He hoped to open the area to profit-generating activities, while at the same time protecting the area as much as possible.
+He expected that resource extraction industries in the area such as timber cutting and oil and gas recovery, along with tourism and recreation would strengthen Alberta's economy.
+The impetus for forming Kananaskis Country started with Clarence Copithorne, who planned to upgrade highway access into the Kananaskis Valley for the purpose of controlling recreational use in the foothills.
+His vision was one of encouraging strenuous activities in locations that were easily accessible.
+Bill Milne encouraged public participation in planning and developing the area.
+Milne proposed a large multi-use area that would protect wildlife and the areas's environment without too much commercial development.
+This proposal was endorsed by the premier.
+Kananaskis Country was officially dedicated by the premier in September 1978.

 Although Kananaskis Country is often mistaken to be a single park, it comprises several provincial parks, wildland provincial parks, provincial recreation areas, an ecological reserve and Crown Land, and provides for various uses that include recreation, tourism, industry and preservation.
 The primary reason for Kananaskis Country's establishment, however, was to accommodate recreational pursuits.
 The Kananaskis Country subregional Integrated Resource Plan ensures that all activities are planned and facilities are developed to prioritize conservation and environmental protection.
 Not all areas of Kananaskis Country are covered by the same measure of protection and each area has its own permitted activities.
 The main (regional) Kananaskis parks office is located in Canmore.

 Improvement District No. 5 (Kananaskis), which shares most of its boundaries with Kananaskis Country, is the municipal region that provides local government and municipal services including fire protection, ambulance service, garbage handling, water, sewer, collecting taxes, and business licensing.
 Kananaskis Improvement District's municipal office is located in Kananaskis Village.